axelcdv/jODMRP/README.md

 jODMRP
 ====

 A Java implementation of ODMRP over UDP.
+See http://tools.ietf.org/html/draft-gerla-manet-odmrp-02 for the protocol specifications.

 Implemented features:
 - RFC5444 encoding/decoding